Summary / TL;DR

 Google Ads or PPC marketing constantly updates how it works, so you must keep up with these changes.

-A notable shift in strategy is the transition from SKAG (single keyword ad groups) to STAGs (single theme ad groups), the latter being more profitable for PPC advertisers.
-Many say it’s one of Google’s best approaches, leading to more traffic, data, and conversion rates.
+There’s been a significant shift from SKAG (single keyword ad groups) to STAGs (single theme ad groups), which are proving more profitable for PPC advertisers.
+Many consider it one of Google’s top strategies, driving increased traffic, more data insights, and higher conversion rates.

-Let’s jump in and compare STAG vs SKAG type of Google Ads campaigns and the difference between their match types.
+Let’s jump in and compare STAG vs SKAG types of Google Ads campaigns and the difference between their match types.

 What Are Single Keyword Ad Groups (SKAGs)?